 1. Name & Contact Information

-The best way to layout the CV to start with header section where write your name and contact details and put a picture with a smiling face but do not put a picture on your CV if you are not living in gulf countries like Qatar UAE, Bahrain, Saudi Arabia etc, it’s just the requirement of employers in the Middle East.
+The best way to layout the CV to start with the header section where write your name and contact details and put a picture with a smiling face but do not put a picture on your CV if you are not living in gulf countries like Qatar UAE, Bahrain, Saudi Arabia etc, it’s just the requirement of employers in the Middle East.
 Ideally, your resume should be a maximum of two A4 sized pages never longer than but remember always to update your phone number otherwise, it would be a lost opportunity.

 2. Summary or Personal Profile